sebastianlzy/stripe-payment-integration/README.md

 # How to get started

 1. To init the product list with sku, `npm run createProduct`
-2. Rename `sample.env` to `.env` and populate with your Stripe account's test API keys
+2. Rename `.env.sample` to `.env` and populate with your Stripe account's test API keys
 3. Run server, `npm run start`
 4. Navigate to [http://localhost:3000](http://localhost:3000) to view the index page.